 The YVSC Board of Directors is a diverse group, with each member bringing qualification and expertise to guide YVSC’s efforts to make our community more sustainable.

-Megan Moore-Kemp, President and Green Building Committee
+Megan Moore-Kemp, President and Energy Committee

 Lily Lewis, Treasurer